jmblankley/TheCastersCompanion/README.md

 ## Credits

 This app was build solely by me.
 I used documentation from React, Express, MongoDB, and Node to help me.
+For authentication I watched a tutorial on YouTube from The Net Ninja.

 ## License